Grayson-code/quantum-launcher/README.md

 - A built in mod store using the Modrinth API.
 - Managing your aternos servers from within the launcher.
 - macOS support.

-# Note on Piracy
-(For legal reasons) I do not encourage or promote piracy in any way.
-Authentication is not implemented for ease of development and use.
-If you use this launcher and pirate the game, you are playing at your own risk.

-If anyone has any complaint, open an issue in the repo and I will try my best to address it.